 Drugstore Of The Week: This New Drugstore Retinol Is One Of The Best We’ve Tried!

 If there’s one product that really gets stuff done, it’s retinol.
-It’s like the wrinkle-fighting, pore-minimizing, oil-controlling, skin-perfecting miracle cure, and along with red light, probably one of the most effective at-home anti-aging formulas out there.
+It’s like the wrinkle-fighting, pore-minimizing, oil-balancing, skin-perfecting miracle cure, and along with red light, probably one of the most effective at-home anti-aging formulas out there.

 Retinoids work to speed up surface skin cell turnover, which makes way for new cells.
 Not only does retinol boost collagen production, but it also helps to prevent the breakdown of collagen in the first place, thereby keeping wrinkles away.
 It’s also one of the most effective ways of getting rid of hyperpigmentation, dark spots, and acne scars.
 Like we said, it’s kind of the cure-all of the beauty industry (although if you have rosacea or very sensitive skin, you do need to be wary).